teamforus/forus-backend/readme-docker.md

 ```bash
 ./docker/cmd/start-docker-compose.sh
 ```
-Please check the `start-docker-compose.sh` for more details.
+Please check the `start-docker compose.sh` for more details.

 ## Links
 If everything fine, you should be able to find the `backend` and `phpMyAdmin` at following urls: